About

 Curriculum was designed for high school girls with minimum coding experience.

-Here is the handout and the source code for 2016, designed to teach students how to create a simple game in Unity.
+source code for 2016, designed to teach students how to create a simple game in Unity.

 I cotaught the GTGTC summer workshop (2014) on 3D printing,